matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 Installation

 No artwork is immune to the circumstances of its presentation.
-However work of art which are only fully realised in their installed state create a different level of difficulty for issues of authority and authentication than works which form stable static objects.
-Time-based media works of art are vulnerable to a number of changing conditions that can have a profound impact on how they are understood.
+However work of art which are only fully realized in their installed state create a different level of difficulty for issues of authority and authentication than works which form stable static objects.
+Media artworks are vulnerable to a number of changing conditions that can have a profound impact on how they are understood.
 A condition report assesses not only the material condition of the component parts but also whether the installation documentation has been followed and the work has been installed without compromise to the identity of the work.
 Some things to consider
 It is important to be clear the status of any elements loaned.